BrainardLab/PennAnomaloscope/README.md

 This site provides info on building the Penn Anomaloscope, an Arduino-based LED anomaloscope designed for teaching and (maybe) research.

 The anomaloscope was developed by Leana Keesing and David Brainard, with support from Optica.
-This site is a fork of Leana Keesing's original site, and is the one that is (as of 2025) being maintained.
+This site began as a fork of Leana Keesing's original site, and includes code that was originally provided as part of the Brainard Lab's Teaching Code repository.
+This is now the respository that (as of 2025) is being developed and maintained.

+## CAD

+3D printing STL files for the housing.
+The README has a link to a movie that shows the electronics being assembled into the 3D printed housing parts.

-## Materials
+## Code

-See parts list spreadsheet.
+Some basic code for controlling the anomaloscope.
+Includes code contributed by others.

-## Assembly Steps
+## Electronics

-1. Using the [instructions](/Electronics/README.md) in the Electronics folder, assemble the electronics necessary for the anomaloscope.
-This will require the correct parts (Arduino, shield, components) and soldering.
-2. Using the [instructions](/CAD/README.md) and files in the CAD folder, 3D print the required components and assemble the entire anomaloscope.
-3. Using the [sample code](/Code/) available in the Code folder and MATLAB, begin experimenting with the anomaloscope!
+Parts list for the electronics (see 2025 updated version) as well as instructions for assembling the electronics.

 ## Updates

-02-08-2025 - Uploaded updated parts list provided by Alexander Gokan.
+02-2025 - Uploaded updated parts list provided by Alexander Gokan.
+02-2025 - Assembly instructions expanded and made consistent with how we are now building these.